pldiiw/1arc/README.md

 You will find your executables inside the `bin` directory.

+If you prefer to run directly the sources, run `node --harmony src/cli.js` to use to CLI and open with your web browser `src/gui/index.html` to use the GUI.

 ### Running the code

 Before running the code, copy and paste it into a file of your choice.
 It will